anoopgarlapati/sbi-tt-rates-archive/README.md

 This repository is forked from [skbly7/sbi-tt-rates-historical](https://github.com/skbly7/sbi-tt-rates-historical)

-> Disclaimer:
+> [!NOTE]
-This repository is maintained to provide historical data on SBI TT rates.
+> This repository is maintained to provide historical data on SBI TT rates.
 The rates are collected and stored automatically, and while efforts are made to ensure accuracy, no guarantees can be made regarding the completeness or correctness of the data.

 ## Overview